Use the Gauss-Jordan method to solve each system of equations. Fo... | Channels for Pearson+

 Use the Gauss-Jordan method to solve each system of equations.
 For systems in two variables with infinitely many solutions, write the solution with y arbitrary.
 For systems in three variables with infinitely many solutions, write the solution set with z arbitrary.
 See Examples 1-4.
-2x - y = 6 4x - 2y = 0
+3/8x - 1/2y = 7/8 -6x + 8y = -14

 Verified Solution